HughP01/EMS-Toolkit/README.md

 # Getting Started
 For usage documentation please find USAGE.md.
 ### Instalation
--Clone this repo (or download as .zip file and extract) -
+- Clone this repo (or download as .zip file and extract) -

 # Features